Downloading and preprocessing Sentinel-2 data from THEIA

 The input parameters are:

-- unzipped_directory: Path of the output directory
+- unzipped_directory: Path of the directory where the unzipped files will be stored

 - tiles : Name of the tiles to be downloaded (format : T31UFQ)